-- A. The QUERY FILTER form can be used to limit the display of alarms in the table.
-The top three rows control an actual query to the database based on after date, before date, severity and alarm type name.
-(The date is the last update of the alarm, not the first arrival.)
-Each click of the Refresh button will reload the data from the database based on these three settings.
-The default behavior is ALL (unspecified properties).
-Placing a single date in the Beginning box will give you all alarms from that date up to today (inclusive); a single date in the Ending box will give all alarms up to that date (inclusive). - B. The Match Expression filters in memory by appending all fields to a single string and doing a search.
-If the Regular Expression box is checked, the expression given is considered a regex (Java-style). - C. The header to the table contains two checkboxes which allow you to check or uncheck the respective columns for all displayed items.
-Checking Delete and then clicking Refresh will actually eliminate the entry from persistent store. - D. Closed is a way of marking the alarm as having been dealt with while maintaining a record of it.
-The Show Closed Alarms checkbox allows you to display them (turned off by default). - E. All column titles appearing in white can be clicked to sort the table by that column. - F. Notes is an editable field to be used for any special remarks.
+A. The QUERY FILTER form can be used to limit the display of alarms in the table.
+The underlying query to the database is based on whether the entry has been marked as an alarm (the radio buttons indicating undefined, yes and no, respectively), the time interval in which to search, the alarm type, and the result range; these are marked by 'D' on the example screenshot above.
+The date referred to in after and before is that of the latest update to that entry, not the timestamp of its original arrival.
+Each click of the Refresh button will reload the data from the database based on these parameters.
+The default behavior is ALL ALARMS ONLY (unspecified type or range).
+Placing a single date in the Beginning box will give you all entries from that date up to today (inclusive); a single date in the Ending box will give all entries up to that date (inclusive).
+The other options, marked by 'M', all do in-memory filtering.

+- B. The Priority choice works like a debugging level, such that choosing MODERATE will expose all alarms of that priority or above, thus including HIGH and CRITICAL, but excluding LOW.
+Note that non-alarms are unaffected by this setting. - C. The Match Expression filters by appending all fields to a single string and searching for a matching substring.
+If the Regular Expression box is checked, the expression to match is compiled as a (Java) regex. - D. The header of the result table contains two checkboxes which allow you to check or uncheck the respective columns for all displayed items.
+Checking Delete and then clicking Refresh will actually eliminate the entry from persistent store. - E. Closed is a way of marking the alarm as having been dealt with while maintaining a record of it.
+The Show Closed Alarms checkbox allows you to display them (turned off by default). - F. All column titles appearing in white can be clicked to sort the table by that column.
+While there is no column indicating alarm priority (as this attribute is external to the alarm schema), alarms are sorted by priority first.
+Non-alarms follow alarms.
+If both alarms and non-alarms are displayed, alarms are colored dark red. - G. Notes is an editable field to be used for any special remarks.